-These are projects that members have worked on together, outside of the club — and in many cases before the club was formed.
-They represent the kind of work that the club exists to enable and foster.
+These are projects that members have worked on together, outside of the club — and in some cases before the club was formed.
+They represent the kind of collaborative work that the club exists to enable and foster.

 Scripture and Song in Nineteenth-Century Britain, eds.
 James Grande and Brian Murray (Bloomsbury, forthcoming)

 Charles Macklin and the Theatres of London, eds.
-Ian Newman and David O’Shaughnessy (forthcoming)
+Ian Newman and David O’Shaughnessy (Liverpool University Press, 2022)

 Our Subversive Voice: The History and Politics of the English Protest Song, an AHRC research project led by John Street, University of East Anglia, 2020–22